mr4tt/zotbot/README.md

 - [These Kids Made Their Influencer Parents Wealthy.
 Will They See a Dime of That Money?](https://www.cosmopolitan.com/lifestyle/a60125272/sharenting-parenting-influencer-cost-children/) - In the unregulated world of vloggers, children are, for the most part, not entitled to a single cent they help earn.
 We spoke to creators—and the child of a mommy blogger—to understand how this unusual family business actually works.

 # wikipedia
+- [List of unusual units of measurement](https://en.wikipedia.org/w/index.php?title=List_of_unusual_units_of_measurement&oldid=1292736290) - An unusual unit of measurement is a unit of measurement that does not form part of a coherent system of measurement, especially because its exact quantity may not be well known or because it may be an inconvenient multiple or fraction of a base unit.
+Many of the unusual units of measurements listed here are colloquial measurements, units devised to ...

+- [Olo (color)](https://en.wikipedia.org/w/index.php?title=Olo_(color)&oldid=1292414039) - Olo is an imaginary color that can be seen by shooting lasers into the retina to isolate the response M cone cells.
+It is impossible to view under normal viewing conditions, due to the overlap between the wavelengths of light which stimulate M cone cells, and those that stimulate S and L cone cells.
+In other words, there is no monochromatic stimulus...

 - [FYIFV](https://en.wikipedia.org/wiki/FYIFV) - FYIFV (standing for "Fuck You, I'm Fully Vested") or FYIV[1] is a piece of early Microsoft jargon that has become an urban legend: the claim that employees whose stock options were fully vested (that is, could be exercised) would occasionally wear T-shirts or buttons with the initials "FYIFV" to indicate they were sufficiently financially independen...

 - [Go Away Green](https://en.wikipedia.org/w/index.php?title=Go_Away_Green&oldid=1279685110) - Go Away Green refers to a range of paint colors used in Disney Parks to divert attention away from infrastructure.
 It has been compared to military camouflage like Olive Drab.
 Imagineer John Hench wrote about developing such colors, "We chose a neutral gray-brown for the railing, a 'go away' color that did not call attention to itself, even though i...